acidgenomics/koopa/README.md

 Koopa currently supports [Slurm][] and [IBM Platform LSF][LSF] workload managers.

-Since workload managers can spawn non-interactive login shells for new jobs, we recommend additionally symlinking `.bash_profile` to `.bashrc`.
+Since workload managers can spawn non-interactive login shells for new jobs, we recommend additionally symlinking `.bashrc` to `.bash_profile`.
 For non-interactive login shells, koopa doesn't attempt to print any messages, so the shell remains clean.

 To launch an interactive session on an HPC cluster, simply run the `interactive` script.
 All arguments are optional, but generally we recommend setting the number of cores, memory, and time.